railwayapp/templates/README.md

 # Using the examples

 Each example has railway setup and shows how to use it in different scenarios.
-Some examples are JavaScript with others are TypeScript.

 Each example has it's own README explaining how to run it.